GabrielSlima/blog/articles/clean-code-clean-classes.md

         High cohesion makes the code simpler because we have more specific classes with fewer behaviors rather than generic classes.
 This help us to reduce the complexity (increases the readability) and also to create low coupling objects (increases the maintainability).
     </p>
     <p>
-        Here are an example of a low/high cohesion objects:
+        Here are an example of a low/high cohesion object:
     </p>
     <h4>Low Cohesion</h4>
     <img class="post-img" src="images/clean-code-clean-classes/low-cohesion.svg" alt="">